 You might choose to take on an apple cider vinegar gut health challenge for weight loss reasons.
 If so, consider this.

 There are not enough studies to show consistent results across a broad enough set of people in the opinion of many in the health field.
 However, other aspects of lifestyle, diet, and exercise have a compounding effect too.
-So it is reasonable to suggest that the dismissive diminishing the effectiveness of ACV on this expansive basis may be short sighted.
+So it is reasonable to suggest that the dismissive diminishing of the effectiveness of ACV on this expansive basis may be short-sighted.

-Studies show that the anti-obesity potential of certain vinegars have been reported to play a part decreasing the glycemic effect of meals.
-It is understood that vinegars such as Ginsam (from Panax Ginseng) supports achieving satiety more effectively.
+Studies show that the anti-obesity potential of certain vinegars has been reported to play a part in decreasing the glycemic effect of meals.
+It is understood that vinegars such as Ginsam (from Panax Ginseng) support achieving satiety more effectively.
+4

-Other vinegars that have been studies for weight loss effect include Red Raspberry Vinegar (which is delicious),
+Other vinegars that have been studied for weight loss effects include Red Raspberry Vinegar (which is delicious),

 How to Drink Apple Cider Vinegar in the Morning

-Applying apple cider vinegar gut health methodologies are espoused by many as being best followed in the morning.
-This is because it is understood that by consuming ACV before eating, you are likely to achieve a state of satiety quicker.
+Applying apple cider vinegar gut health methodologies is espoused by many as being best followed in the morning.
+This is because it is understood that by consuming ACV before eating, you are likely to achieve a state of satiety quickly.

-Something important to keep in mind with following an apple cider vinegar gut health routine, the acidity in all vinegars can cause damage to your teeth if allowed to stay in contact with them.
-Rinsing your mouth out and brushing your teeth afterwards may held to reduce this.
+Something important to keep in mind with following an apple cider vinegar gut health routine, the acidity in all vinegar can cause damage to your teeth if allowed to stay in contact with them.
+Rinsing your mouth out and brushing your teeth afterwards may help to reduce this.